posva/unplugin-vue-router/docs/guide/typescript.md

 ## Extra types

 ### `typed-router.d.ts` contents

-You can always take a look at the generated `typed-router.d.ts` file to inspect what are the generated types. `unplugin-vue-router` creates and exports interfaces and helper types from `'vue-router/auto-routes'`:
+You can always take a look at the generated `typed-router.d.ts` file to inspect what are the generated types. `unplugin-vue-router` creates and exports a couple of types, among them, `RouteNamedMap` with all the route records, typed, in your application.
+Each route record contains the route's name, path, typed params and a list of its child route names.
-- `RouteNamedMap` interface
-- `_RouteFileInfoMap` interface
-- `_RouteNamesForFilePath` helper type

-#### `RouteNamedMap`
-This interface maps route names to “route records”, containing the types for each route.
-A route record includes a route’s name, path, typed params and a list of its child route names.

-#### `_RouteFileInfoMap`
-This interface is used by the [`sfc-typed-router` Volar plugin](#using-the-sfc-typed-router-volar-plugin), if enabled.
-It maps page component file paths to all route names and views that could be displayed within these components.

-#### `_RouteNamesForFilePath`
-This is a helper type, used by the [`sfc-typed-router` Volar plugin](#using-the-sfc-typed-router-volar-plugin) to enhance typings for `useRoute()` and `$route`, if enabled.
-It returns the route names corresponding to a page component’s file path, or falls back to `keyof RouteNamedMap` in non-page components.
+Other types, prefixed with an underscore (`_`), are used internally, e.g. `_RouteFileInfoMap` by the [`sfc-typed-router` Volar plugin](#using-the-sfc-typed-router-volar-plugin) to enhance typings for `useRoute()` and `$route`, if enabled, and **are not meant to be used directly**.

 ### Manually typing dynamically added routes

+The `RouteNamedMap` interface contains all the routes in your application along with their metadata.
+You can augment it to add types for **dynamic routes** that are added during runtime.

 ```ts
 import type { RouteNamedMap } from 'vue-router/auto-routes'
 ```

-The `RouteNamedMap` interface contains all the routes in your application along with their metadata.
-You can augment it to add types for **dynamic routes** that are added during runtime.

 Note that, if you are using the [`sfc-typed-router` Volar plugin](#using-the-sfc-typed-router-volar-plugin), you should also augment the `_RouteFileInfoMap` interface for every dynamically added route corresponding to a page component.